luisdza/luis-de-sousa-dot-com/content/blog/marketplace_mayhem_neurodiversity.md

 Suddenly, the story became more than comedy.

-It became a parable of digital miscommunication, revealing a deeply human aspect of a chaotic world - where expectations clash, systems fail, and nobody shares the same map.
+It became a parable of miscommunication, revealing a deeply human aspect of a chaotic world.
+Where expectations clash, systems fail, and nobody shares the same map.

 ## 🏗️ The Setup: Lou - Structured & Creative Neurodivergent
 Lou Wall transforms a chaotic online interaction into a **PowerPoint-powered pop musical**, revealing both brilliance and the exhaustion of managing overwhelming social chaos.